WHAT TO DO IN MALLORCA (MAJORCA)

 In addition to Mallorca’s calas, there are also some gorgeous beaches which are, of course, quite popular and crowded.
 Cala Millor, for example, on the east coast, is a great beach to relax and unwind where you can rent sun loungers and umbrellas.Honestly, all around the coast, you will always find some beaches (though not always sandy and white) – so make sure to plan some time for relaxing and chilling at the beach.
 Some could even spend days at the beaches here.

 Stroll Along the Ports

 Get Lost in Beautiful Towns

-Mallorca has some incredible towns, and you have to visit the most beautiful ones.One of my absolute favorite places in Mallorca was actually Valldemossa, a little town west of Mallorca.
+Mallorca has some incredible towns, and you should visit the most beautiful ones.One of my absolute favorite places in Mallorca was actually Valldemossa, a little town west of Mallorca.
 Valldemossa is about a twenty-minute drive from Palma de Mallorca into the Tramuntana mountains.
 It is one of the most famous towns here and probably one of the most stunning!

 There you can get lost in the little cobblestoned streets, have a coffee, enjoy life, and take in wonderful views of Mallorca.
 It is extremely picturesque and a must–see place, but don’t miss out on other places/towns you should see like Sóller – another gorgeous town close to Valldemossa.

 Deià is another beautiful town that is so close that you can visit all three places in one day!

 Visit Palma de Mallorca